Ground source heat pumps

 • Quiet technology – virtually silence when in operation

-• Qualifies for the Boiler Upgrade Scheme – saving you £6,000 of the up front cost
+• Qualifies for the Boiler Upgrade Scheme – saving you £6,000 of the upfront cost

 Ground loops or boreholes: which should you choose?